EziOzoani/Simplified_Stock_Price_Simulation/README.md

 This is highly simplified, it makes simplified assumptions e.g it does apply geometric brownian motion It is NOT a perfect model simulation

-### Libaries
+### Libraries

 yFinance: To retrive stock prices
-Numpy: for calcuations and to gnerate random numbers
+Numpy: for calcuations and to generate random numbers
 Matplotlib: result visualisations

 The stock used is the tesla stock, only the adjusted closing price is stored in the datafreme.